pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 print(f'Episode ended with cumulative reward {cmlt_reward}')
 env.close()
 ```
+Note: For complex phasing, the action space is nominally all integers, but it is typically clipped
+between 0 and a low positive value, so that almost all positive integers encode the same action.
+Therefore, to generate random
+actions it is better to do this manually using ``random.randit(0,5)``, for example

 [^1]: In principle the duration may be made to vary, as was done in the Queue Transmission Model (QTM),
 which is similar to BLX.